History of the Handicap Parking Sign

 The ICTA chose her design but modified it a bit (adding a head, for one thing) and added color.
 They needed a color that would stand out, so they made the stick figure white for contrast in the design, and chose a blue background.
 This symbol is used today, and the official design is copyrighted by the International Commission on Technology & Accessibility of Rehabilitation International.

 When the United States signed into law the Americans with Disability Act (ADA), this symbol became widely adopted in the United States and all over the world.
+The ADA defines specifications for accssible parking spaces across the nation.

 Moving Toward Inclusion